Criticism of Walt Disney Animation Studios: Sexism

-In 1938, The Walt Disney Company sent a rejection letter to Mary Ford, stating that "girls are not considered" for creative positions.
+In 1938, Walt Disney Productions sent a rejection letter to Mary Ford, stating that "girls are not considered" for creative positions.
 The letter was rediscovered in 2009 when Ford's grandson uploaded the image on Flickr.
 The letter received greater attention on January 7, 2014, when, after congratulating Emma Thompson for her Best Actress win at the National Board of Review Awards, Meryl Streep referenced the letter.
 Referencing Thompson's film, Saving Mr. Banks, Streep responded "It must have killed [Disney] to encounter a woman, an equally disdainful and superior creature, a person dismissive of his own considerable gifts and prodigious output and imagination."
 In response to Streep's statements, many Disney scholars and artists defended Disney, including Disney Legend Floyd Norman, who said "Much has changed, and changed for the better."
 Other journalists found the speech ironic, noting that Streep just finished filming the then-upcoming Disney film, Into the Woods.

 The Walt Disney Company has also been criticized for the lack of feminist values seen in the older, original Disney Princesses.
 Snow White in particular is under constant criticism for her lack of feminist ideals.
 The film Snow White and the Seven Dwarfs (1937) features a main protagonist who, at the time, fit the domestic and docile expectations of women in the pre-World War II era.
 Snow White is displayed on screen covered in a long dress, embellished with a white collar, puffy sleeves, red cape, and a red bow constraining her hair; a traditional, modest feminine look that reveals minimal skin.
 Through her actions portrayed in the movie, she draws on the traditional femininity that was encouraged in 1930s American culture.
 In the midst of the Great Depression, women were encouraged to return to the home and care for the household, a theme that is widely displayed in Snow White and the Seven Dwarfs.